zayedshah/FX-Trading-Data-Analysis/README.md

+<b> FX Trading Data Analysis <b>

+Using Python, Pandas, Matplotlib and Seaborn - I have analysed my FX trades from 2015 and 2016.
+In Part 1, I have analysed for 2015, in Part 2 - for 2016, and in Part 3, I have done a year-on-year analysis for those 2 years.

 The analysis can be viewed from my github page, but a better way is to view them using jupyter notebook viewer.

 Below are links to the analysis in nbviewer.